 How to review an MFN clause in an agreement

 MFN clauses in investment agreements are prepared and managed by the lawyers handling the investment round.
 In a SAFE or convertible note, the MFN clause can often be relatively simple, such as in the Y-Combinator example shown above.
-You could have the relevant clause reviewed by your own lawyer, or you could leverage the experience and expertise of a certified broker dealer such as Propel(x) if they are handling the investment round.
+You could have the relevant clause reviewed by your own lawyer, or you could leverage the experience and expertise of a certified broker dealer such as Hubble Investments if they are handling the investment.

 Examples of MFN clauses